LiorZ/RosettaDiagrams/README.md

 Introduction
 -------------

-Rosetta Diagrams allows you to create protein modeling protocols with Rosetta by drawing the protocol as a diagram on a browser.
-The diagram can then be exported as a Rosetta Script and ran on any Rosetta installation.
+Rosetta Diagrams allows you to create protein modeling protocols with Rosetta by drawing the protocol as a diagram in a browser.
+The diagram can then be exported to a Rosetta Script and run on any Rosetta installation.
 This tutorial assumes you are already familiar with protein modeling and have a basic understanding of Rosetta.
 No programming skills required.

 The workspace
 -------------

 ![Workspace](https://raw.github.com/LiorZ/RosettaDiagrams/master/readme_files/screenshot_clean.png)
-The screen above is the workspace in which the diagrams are sketched.
+The image above features the workspace in which the diagrams are sketched.
 It is composed of 4 main sections:

 1. The Code section - where the Rosetta Scripts XML code is displayed.
-This section is updated every time the diagram is changed.
+This section is synchronized with the diagram and updates on every change.
-2. The Palette - contains all elements available within Rosetta for the creation of a Rosetta Scripts protocol.
+2. The Palette - contains all the elements that are available within Rosetta for the creation of a Rosetta Scripts protocol.
 (Movers, Filters, TaskOperations and Control Structure movers (currently, there is only IFMover)
 3. The Properties section - displays relevant information in the form of a key-value pairs for elements that are selected in the diagram.
-This pairs are actually the attributes that appear in the XML tags of the elements in the Rosetta Scripts code.
+These pairs are actually the attributes that appear in the XML tags of the elements in the Rosetta Scripts code.
 The *Add Attribute* button adds another key-value pair , that is also added to the element's tag in the XML file.
 All these sections appear when the mouse hover them , and retract once no longer needed.
 4. The Canvas - the area in which the diagram is drawn.

+The workspace can be zoomed in/out with the mouse wheel and dragged by the usual means (left mouse button).

 Creating a protocol
 --------------------